Generic Name: chlorpropamide (klor PROE pa mide)

-Take the missed dose as soon as you remember (take the medicine with food if your doctor instructs you to).
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take your dose (with food) as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?

-Symptoms of severe hypoglycemia include extreme weakness, confusion, tremors, sweating, fast heart rate, trouble speaking, nausea, vomiting, rapid breathing, fainting, and seizure (convulsions).
+Symptoms of severe hypoglycemia include extreme weakness, nausea, tremors, sweating, confusion, trouble speaking, fast heartbeats, or seizure.

-What should I avoid while taking Diabinese (chlorpropamide)?
+What should I avoid while taking chlorpropamide?

 Avoid drinking alcohol.
 It lowers blood sugar and may interfere with your diabetes treatment.

-Diabinese (chlorpropamide) side effects
+Diabinese side effects

-Stop taking chlorpropamide and call your doctor at once if you have:
+Call your doctor at once if you have:

-liver problems--nausea, upper stomach pain, itching, tired feeling, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or
+dark urine, jaundice (yellowing of the skin or eyes);

 Common side effects may include: